quicwg/multipath/draft-ietf-quic-multipath.md

 Handshake and Application packets).

-For any given path, connection ID rotation, NAT rebinding, or client initiated migration as specified in {{QUIC-TRANSPORT}} might occur, similar as on a single path.
+For any given path, connection ID rotation, NAT rebinding, or client initiated migration as specified in {{QUIC-TRANSPORT}} might occur, like on a single path.
 These events do not change the Path ID,  and do not affect the packet number space associated with the path.